Create a Popup Image with Expanding Text

 ht_image_text

-This action will pull the image from Image File.
+This action pulls the image from Image File.

-This action will set the variable’s value to true and will show the popup.
+This action sets the variable’s value to true and will show the popup.

 This action pulls the text from the hotspot descrption and adds it to the text box.